ezrarush/pong/README.md

 ##SBCL on Windows

+Install SBCL and Quicklisp in C:\home\ (https://www.youtube.com/watch?v=VnWVu8VVDbI)

+Download this repository and place it in C:\home\quicklisp\local-projects\.

+Shader paths are hard coded to this home folder (e.g. c:/home/quicklisp/local-projects/pong/shaders/shader.vertexshadr).

 SBCL does not have a safe way to interrupt a thread and cl-sdl2 must run on the main thread.
 Here is the work around found at https://github.com/lispgames/cl-sdl2/issues/23

 ###Server